 We expect parents to support their child's learning, and to co-operate with the school, as set out in the home-school agreement.
-We try to build a supportive dialogue between the home and the school, and we inform parents if we have concerns about their child's welfare or behaviour.
+We try to build a supportive dialogue between the home and the school, and we inform parents immediately if we have concerns about their child's welfare or behaviour.

 If the school has to use reasonable sanctions to discipline a child, parents should support the actions of the school.
 If parents have any concern about the way that their child has been treated, they should initially contact the class teacher.
-If the concern remains, they should contact the Headteacher.
-If this discussion cannot resolve the problem the parents can follow the Complaints procedure.
-(See Complaints Policy on our website.)
+If the concern remains, they should contact the Headteacher, then the Chair of Governors.
+If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented.